hydronalix/qt-hybrid-uc/README.md

 # GUI Terminal for Hybrid-uc

-This uses QT to take serial input from the teensy and output the values into a GUI
+This uses QT to take serial input from the teensy and output the values onto a GUI